jfr3000/drip/CONTRIBUTING.md

 ## How can I condripute?

-### Your First Code Condripution

-We are fans of labels, at least for our issues.
-You can find a list of `newbie` issues [here](https://gitlab.com/bloodyhealth/drip/issues?label_name%5B%5D=Newbie).
-If you decide to work on an issue, please click on `Create branch` based on that issue.
-You can find this as a dropdown option right under `Create merge request`.
-This allows us to keep track of the issues that are related to an existing branch and tells everyone "somebody is working on it".

-If you want to open a merge request, yeah :tada: exciting!
-We are using a template for merge requests to make sure we explain what we have done and why.
-Keep in mind that people who will review your merge request are more motivated to do so when the merge request is well explained and ideally not too big.
+We are an open source project and we value contribution a lot but please keep some things in mind. :heart:

+- the people maintaining the project are not many (atm 2) and have to do everything from answering press requests to fixing the bugs.
+Most of this work is done unpaid.
+(If you write a nice email your chances to get an answer are much higher than if you behave like a tech bro.)
+- we have a plan in which direction drip should evolve.
+This means, even if it is not super transparent on gitlab all the time, we have a list which features to build and even more important which bugs need fixing and which dependencies need updates.
+Some of that will be already worked on, some things got stuck...
+- drips core values are:
+  🔮 open source
+  🩸 feminist and gender inclusive
+  🔒 secure: data entered stays with that person/on their device 🔬 science based: we implemented the symptothermal method This means we will never implement anything that opposes those core values.
+Some examples: we will never do a cloud integration, we will never do fertility prediction with simple day calculation...
+- if you really want to contribute to the project in a sustainable manner, we are happy to join the game...

-### Reporting Bugs
+### Reporting Bugs or Making Suggestions

-You found a bug :bug:?
-Please feel free to investigate and save logs for more specific details.

-Before creating a new issue, please review the [list of existing issues](https://gitlab.com/bloodyhealth/drip/issues) to make sure the bug is unknown.
-You are invited to describe the bug in all its details e.g. in what context/settings has it occurred?

-To send us a new issue you can also use our [gitlab email](mailto:incoming+bloodyhealth/drip@incoming.gitlab.com).
+If you found a bug or have suggestions, please :one: first review the [list of existing issues](https://gitlab.com/bloodyhealth/drip/issues) to make sure the bug/suggestion is unknown; :two: after that, take time to investigate and write a detailed issue report.
+Best you use our [templates for bug /chore/ feature](https://gitlab.com/bloodyhealth/drip/-/tree/ca3cf16ff78dfcd32af7437abffe96e7c3213e93/.gitlab/issue_templates) (you can choose when creating a new issue) in gitlab or send us an email to our [gitlab email](mailto:incoming+bloodyhealth/drip@incoming.gitlab.com).
 It will automagically add a new issue to the list with a description text taken from the body of your email.

-### Suggesting Enhancements

-Do you have suggestions for enhancing the app or for cleaning up some code?
-Fantastic!

-Before creating a new issue, please review the [list of existing issues](https://gitlab.com/bloodyhealth/drip/issues) to make sure nobody else had the same idea before you!
-You are then invited to open a new issue with a somewhat extensive description, you can use emojis or GIFs if it helps :)!

-To send us a new issue you can also use our [gitlab email](mailto:incoming+bloodyhealth/drip@incoming.gitlab.com).
-It will automagically add a new issue to the list with the title taken from the subject line and the description text for the issue taken from the body of your email.
+Please attach screenshots or other helpful things.

+### Your First Condripution

+If you want to contribute to drips code or translation, please get in touch with us.
+We will be able to tell you if someone is already working on something similar, your idea does (not) comply with drips core values and many more things.
+Of course you can always build a drip version for your private use with everything you want, but please do not expect that we review and merge code that was not discussed before.

 ### Thank you